argaloes/cwd/README.md

 # CWD
-A repository for my Critical Web Design class.
+This is a repository for my Critical Web Design class.